SWI-Prolog/packages-semweb/doc/rdfdb.md

 The predicates below form an experimental interface to provide more reasoning inside the kernel of the rdb_db engine.
 Note that =symetric=, =inverse_of= and =transitive= are not yet supported by the rest of the engine.
-Alo note that there is no relation to defined RDF properties.
+Also note that there is no relation to defined RDF properties.
 Properties that have no triples are not reported by this predicate, while predicates that are involved in triples do not need to be defined as an instance of rdf:Property.